cambridge-cares/TheWorldAvatar/Agents/CarparkAgent/README.md

 ### Stack Deployment

 Modify [api.properties](#api-properties) and [client.properties](#client-properties) in the `config` folder accordingly.
 The sparql endpoints and postGIS database indicated in the [client.properties](#client-properties) needs to be created manually beforehand.
-Modify the variables in the `Dockerfile` accordingly ([Geolocation data configurations](#geolocation-data-configurations)).

 Open up the command prompt in the same directory as this README, run the command below to build the docker image:
 ```
 docker compose build
 ```
 Open `stack-manager-input-config-service/carpark-agent.json` and under the `Mounts` section, modify the `Source` and insert the filepath of where the `config` folder is located at (For Windows users using WSL on Docker, the file path should start with `/mnt/c/`, which is equivalent to `C://`).
+Under the `Env` section, modify the variables listed in [Geolocation data configurations](#geolocation-data-configurations) accordingly.

 Copy `stack-manager-input-config-service/carpark-agent.json` to the services folder under your stack-manager directory (By default it should be `TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/inputs/config/services/`) and start up the stack.